NVIDIA/MDL-SDK/src/prod/lib/mdl_arnold/readme.md

 called `mdl`.

 In Maya the MDL material node appears in the Arnold/Shader section and is called aiMDL.
-The material has only one parameter called `Qualified Name` which expects the fully qualified material name of an MDL material that is present in a local MDL search path.
+The material has only two parameters called `MDL Module Name` and `MDL Function Name` to select an MDL module present in an MDL search path and a material/function name exported by that module.

 MDL search paths can be defined using the Arnold options `texture_searchpath` and `procedural_searchpath` or by setting the environment variable `%MDL_PATHS%`.
 The default admin-space `%MDL_SYSTEM_PATH%` and user-space `%MDL_USER_PATH%` search paths are